At Cambridge University there was a competition of scientific works, including separately held a competition of scientific photography,

 Photo of "crystal substance" third place, demonstrating wonderful tapered crystal of zinc oxide in the form of a golden star in the structure of amorphous carbon.
 Rami RM Luke and Yong Tai Lee, who made this photograph, examine the material used in transistors, LEDs and solar cells.
 Their work may give their results in the development of cheaper alternatives to the existing technology used in computers, mobile phones and chargers, working on solar energy.

 "Tiny Canyon" Christoph Meyer took fourth place in the university competition, which showcases the work and study at the Faculty of Engineering.
+Other microscopic images - a substance just nanometers in length, invisible to the naked eye, such as cells of bone tissue.

 "Space invaders" Anna Banveg - black and white tonal picture dust, which was made with a scanning electron microscope.